 - The cell is not barred, see clause 5.3.1;

-- The cell is part of at least one TA that is not part of the list of "Forbidden Tracking Areas for Roaming" which belongs to either the selected SNPN or the registered SNPN of the UE.
+- The cell is part of at least one TA that is not part of the list of "Forbidden Tracking Areas for Roaming" which belongs to either the selected SNPN or the registered SNPN of the UE;

+- The cell is part of the list of " PLMNs not allowed to operate at the present UE location " , and either:

+- the current UE location is out of the coverage of the geographical location is stored for the entry of this PLMN plus the distance stored for the entry of this PLMN; or

+- the timer associated with the entry of this PLMN has expired.

 barred cell:

 A cell is barred if it is so indicated in the system information, as specified in TS 38.331 [3].